As the first order of business, the struggling Pier Shops at Caesars Casino will be renamed the “Playground.”

-The six applicants who are in a spirited competition for a second casino license to be issued in Philadelphia all made their presentations during an all-day hearing on Tuesday before the Pennsylvania Gaming Control Board.
+The six applicants interested in a second casino license to be issued in Philadelphia showed their best hands this year.